Freedom Through Fetters

 Historical Embodiments

-Thoreau's thin, penetrating, big-nosed face, even in a bad woodcut, conveys some hint of the limitations of his mind and character...He was not easy, not ample, not urbane, not even kind; his enjoyment was hardly smiling, or the smile was not broad enough to be convincing; he had no waste lands nor kitchen-midden in his nature, but was all improved and sharpened to a point.
+Thoreau's thin, penetrating, big-nosed face, even in a bad woodcut, conveys some hint of the limitations of his mind and character...
+He was not easy, not ample, not urbane, not even kind; his enjoyment was hardly smiling, or the smile was not broad enough to be convincing; he had no waste lands nor kitchen-midden in his nature, but was all improved and sharpened to a point.

 Naturally grave and silent, his mode of life had rendered him frugal and temperate.
 Vanity in him was a very limited passion and prudence his striking trait.
 Most people say and do too much.
 Washington, partly from constitutional taciturnity, but still more from natural sagacity and careful observation, never fell into this common error.

-This is commonly celebrated as liberation.
-Yet the paradox persists: as constraints dissolve, so does our capacity for sustained achievement.
 Barry Schwartz's The Paradox of Choice (2004) demonstrates empirically what Goethe intuited: increased options frequently decrease satisfaction.
-The person selecting from fifty varieties of jam experiences greater anxiety and less satisfaction than the person choosing from five.
-The multiplication of possibilities creates decision fatigue and erodes commitment.
+The person selecting from fifty jam varieties experiences greater anxiety and less satisfaction than one choosing from five.
+Multiplication of possibilities creates decision fatigue and erodes commitment.

-Marilyn vos Savant observed with characteristic precision: "Teens think listening to music helps them concentrate.
+"Teens think listening to music helps them concentrate.
 It doesn't.
 It relieves them of the boredom that concentration on homework induces."
-The music functions not as enhancement but as escape—a valve releasing the pressure that productive concentration requires.
-Each such valve reduces the energy available for focused work.

 "Our capital is underutilized now.
 It's a painful condition to be in, but not as painful as doing something stupid."